sbabcoc/Selenium-Foundation/docs/ConfiguringProjectSettings.md

 | Windows | [source](../src/main/java/com/nordstrom/automation/selenium/plugins/WindowsPlugin.java) |
 | XCUITest | [source](../src/main/java/com/nordstrom/automation/selenium/plugins/XCUITestPlugin.java) |

-Note that these plug-ins are not version-specific; each will work with either Selenium 2 or Selenium 3 API, and no Java dependencies are required for **Selenium Foundation** to launch the associated Grid node.
+Note that no Java dependencies are required for **Selenium Foundation** to launch the associated Grid node.
 However, you'll need to have Appium and its dependencies [installed](http://appium.io/docs/en/about-appium/getting-started/) on your system.
 At a minimum, you need `NodeJS`, `NPM` (Node Package Manager), and `Appium` itself.
 By default, **Selenium Foundation** will search for `NodeJS` and `NPM` on the system path, and expects to find `Appium` in the global Node package repository.
 However, you can supply explicit paths to these item in your settings:

 ###### Appium Binary Paths